benhall-7/paracobNET/README.md

 WPF Graphical User Interface for editing param files using a TreeView -> DataGrid format (Windows only).
 To build requires .NET Framework 4.6.1

-To load labels, place the label file in the same directory as the application.
-To open a selected struct or array, press the "Enter" key while the TreeView item is selected.
-Note, the DataGrid is populated only with "value-type" params, meaning it does not show embedded arrays or structs.
-These are still visible in the TreeView sub-nodes
+To load labels, place the label file (named "ParamLabels.csv") in the same directory as the application.
+To open a selected struct or list from the TreeView, press the "Enter" key.
+Additional features and documentation thereof are WIP.

-## ParamCLI

-This projects is in progress.
-If you would like to build it on your own, it requires .NET Core 2.1.